How To Unlock Your Android Phone [December 2020]

 We’ve all been there.
 You accidentally enter the wrong password into your phone too many times and suddenly, you’re locked out of the device for good.
-Maybe your kid or a friend of yours took your phone and, as a joke or an accident, entered the wrong code one too many times.
-Maybe it’s your secondary phone and it’s been sitting in a drawer for a couple months and now you need it – but you forgot the code.
 With photos of our friends and family, our entire music collection, and our contacts library saved on our devices, one can’t just be expected to hard reset the phone if something goes wrong with the passcode on the device.

 This article covers how to get through the security lockout on your phone if the phone has been locked or turned off.
 If you’re looking for ways to unlock your Android phone to use it on other carriers, check out our guide to checking if your phone is unlocked here!
-And if you’re wondering how to check the locked status of a phone, see our guide to that here.
+If you’re wondering how to check the locked status of a phone, see our guide to that here.

 Try Variations on Your Passcode

 Are you entirely sure you aren’t misremembering your password?
 The first piece of advice we would give you is to ensure your passcode isn’t being mixed up, or that you aren’t forgetting a key piece of your passcode that happens to come at the end of the phrase.
 Plenty of us often forget about little tweaks to passwords we’ve added in order to ensure that our devices are as secure as possible.
 Here are some tips to making sure you’re remembering every piece of your passcode:

 - Capital letters: If you’re using a passcode phrase, you might’ve forgotten to add in any capital letters to your text.
 Make sure you remember to place the capital letters correctly as well; we’ve all forgotten the correct word or letter to capitalize in passcodes like this.